 2011 Rick Kogan Interview of Dan Van Haften.

 2010 Virtual Book Signing™ at the Abraham Lincoln Book Shop.

-"This is the first book to systematically analyze the structure and craft of Lincoln's speech-making." -Harvard University Professor John Stauffer.
+"This is the first book to systematically analyze the structure and craft of Lincoln's speech-making." — John Stauffer, Harvard University English and History Professor.

-Authors Hirsch and Van Haften persuasively argue, for the first time, that it was Lincoln’s in-depth study of geometry that gave our sixteenth president his verbal structure.
-Although Lincoln’s fascination with geometry is well documented, most historians have concluded that his study of the subject was little more than mental calisthenics.
-In fact, conclude the authors, Lincoln embedded the ancient structure of geometric proof into the Gettysburg Address, the Cooper Union speech, the First and Second Inaugurals, his legal practice, and much of his substantive post-1853 communication.
+Authors David Hirsch and Dan Van Haften demonstrate that it was Lincoln’s study of plane geometry provided the structure for Abraham Lincoln's great speeches.
+Although Lincoln’s fascination with geometry is well documented, most historians concluded that it was little more than mental calisthenics.
+In fact Lincoln embedded the ancient structure of geometric proof into the Gettysburg Address, the Cooper Union speech, the First and Second Inaugurals, his legal practice, and much of his substantive post-1853 communication.

-Among other things, the authors artfully demonstrate the real importance of the Cooper Union speech (which helped make Lincoln president), offer a startling revelation about the Declaration of Independence that connects Lincoln to Thomas Jefferson more closely than anyone previously realized, and show how the structure of the legal system played an even more important role in Lincoln’s greatness than heretofore realized.
+Their first book reveals the six element structure of the Cooper Union speech which helped make Lincoln president.
+It offers a startling revelation about the Declaration of Independence that connects Lincoln to Thomas Jefferson more closely than previously realized.
+And it shows how the structure of the legal system itself played an important role in Lincoln’s greatness.

 Modern science can be traced back to Greek geometric method.
 But rhetoric, which morphed into speech and then into communications, barely advanced since Aristotle.
 Lincoln’s location-based, persuasive logic emancipates rhetoric.
 Fact anchored logical persuasion is unleashed.
 For over 150 years, Lincoln's use of geometric method in rhetoric and writing was a secret hiding in plain sight.
 Harness the logical structure Abraham Lincoln used to improve your own persuasive skills and critical thinking ability.